cermati/iamx/README.md

   listAvailableAccessContextFormat()?: Record<string, unknown>

   /**
-   * @function listCustomFieldsOptionsContextFormat
+   * @function listAccessContextExtensionOptionsContextFormat
    * @description (optional to be implemented) return the JSON schema definition to be
-   * used when validating the passed ListCustomFieldsOptionsWorkflowContext value.
+   * used when validating the passed ListAccessContextExtensionOptionsWorkflowContext value.
-   * The method implementation can be skipped if it doesn't need to list custom
+   * The method implementation can be skipped if it doesn't need to list down
-   * fields options of the target platform.
+   * the available option values for certain field(s) in the access context extension.
    */
-  listCustomFieldsOptionsContextFormat()?: Record<string, unknown>
+  listAccessContextExtensionOptionsContextFormat()?: Record<string, unknown>

   /**
    * @function provision